The wave maps equation and Brownian paths: Introduction

 We now describe the main ideas in the proof of Theorem \ref{intro:thm-rigorous}.
 Throughout this informal discussion, we denote the regularity parameter for the Brownian path by $s<1/2$.
 Furthermore, we formally set $\varepsilon=0$ and omit smooth cut-off functions from our notation.
 The first step, which was already used in \cite{KT98,MNT10,Tao00}, is to switch from Cartesian to null-coordinates.
 We define

-Due to d'Alembert's formula, the linear evolution of the initial data $(B,V)$ is given by\footnote{For technical reasons, we will later introduce a small parameter $\theta>0$ and write the linear evolution as $\phi_{\textup{lin}}=\theta (\phi^+(u)+\phi^{-}(v))$, which changes the definition of $\phi^\pm$.
+Due to d'Alembert's formula, the linear evolution of the initial data $(B,V)$ is given by\footnote{For technical reasons, we will later write the linear evolution as $\phi_{\textup{lin}}=\theta (\phi^+(u)+\phi^{-}(v))$, where $\theta>0$ is a small parameter.
+Due to this, we will need to adjust the definitions of $\phi^+$ and $\phi^-$, see e.g. \eqref{ansatz:eq-shifted-linear}.
 In the introduction, we ignore this technicality.}

 where

 We refer to $\phi^+$ and $\phi^-$ as the right and left-moving linear waves, respectively.
 The wave maps equation in null coordinates is given by

 The most difficult aspects of our argument are linked to the absence of nonlinear smoothing for \eqref{intro:eq-WM-NC}.
 In particular, we cannot rely on Bourgain's trick.
 Instead, we require a more delicate Ansatz, which is related to but different from the random averaging operators in \eqref{intro:eq-DNY}.
 To motivate this Ansatz, we heuristically discuss low$\times$high and high$\times$high$\rightarrow$low-interactions.